Housing Starts

 How housing starts are classified

 Housing starts are also narrower than the full housing pipeline.
 They do not describe finished homes, resale activity, or broader housing-market conditions on their own.
-Structurally, they belong to the middle of residential development: after planning and approval, but before completion, occupancy, and full supply delivery.
+Structurally, they belong after planning and approval but before completion, occupancy, and full supply delivery.

 Why housing starts are rate-sensitive